ChristinaSchmidt1/ocean/README.md

 branched-chain amino acids and urea cycle enzymes sustains renal cancer progression; 2022 https://pubmed.ncbi.nlm.nih.gov/36539415/

-To reproduce the result of this manuscript, install ocEAn from the branch "marco_paper".
+To reproduce the result of this manuscript go to https://github.com/saezlab/Sciacovelli_Dugourd_2021_paper/tree/main.

 The underlying metabolic model is based on a curated reduced model of human metabolism, see: Masid M, Ataman M & Hatzimanikatis V (2020) Analysis of human